mckeeh3/akka-java-cluster-sharding/README.md

 }
 ~~~

-This method uses the `ClusterSharding` static `get` method to start a single shard region actor per actor system.
+This method uses the `ClusterSharding` static `get` method to create an instance of a single shard region actor per actor system.
 More details on how the shard region actors are used is described above.
 The `get` method is used to create a shard region actor passing it the code to be used to create an instance of an entity actor (`EntityActor.props()`) and the code used to extract entity and shard identifiers from messages that are sent to entity actors (`EntityMessage.messageExtractor()`).

 ~~~java
 actorSystem.actorOf(EntityCommandActor.props(shardingRegion), "entityCommand");